U.S. gives 500,000 vaccine doses to Kosovo - Blinken | Health

 U.S. gives 500,000 vaccine doses to Kosovo - Blinken

-The United States on Friday donated 500,000 doses of Pfizer and BioNTech's COVID-19 vaccine to Kosovo through the COVAX distribution scheme, Secretary of State Antony Blinken said on Twitter.
-The doses were delivered through the World Health Organization-backed COVAX that aims to equitably expand access to vaccines, but U.S. officials have said they can decide where U.S.-made doses donated through the facility are sent.
+Washington also sent close to 600,000 doses of the same vaccine to Angola and 200,000 to Togo, White House spokesman Kevin Munoz said on Twitter.
+The doses were delivered through the World Health Organization-backed COVAX program that aims to equitably expand access to vaccines, but U.S. officials have said they can decide where U.S.-made doses donated through the facility are sent.

 - Country: